Hemoglobin

 Frequently Asked Questions

-The standard reference range is Men:13.5-17.5 g/dL, Women:12.0-15.5 g/dL.
-Many functional medicine practitioners recommend tighter optimal ranges for peak health.
-Your ideal range may vary based on age, sex, and health goals.
+The standard reference range for Hemoglobin is Men:13.5-17.5 g/dL, Women:12.0-15.5 g/dL.
+Optimal ranges may differ based on individual health goals and expert recommendations.

 Medical Disclaimer